Shōji Ueda: Post-war career and Sand Dune series

 Ueda's photography, unconcerned by the pursuit of realism, provoked some negative responses from contemporary Japanese critics.
 It is notable in this context that avid realist Domon himself praised Ueda, calling his compositional style "a delight created entirely by the thoughts and emotions of the artist".
 Reflecting back later on this period, Ueda wrote: "The war had just ended.
 The wave of Social Realism was at its peak.
 The prestige of the absolute snapshot was overwhelming and critics heaped scorn on anything posed.
-In those stormy times, people like me saw no value in taking photographs; we turned on ourselves and sometimes lost hope."Contrary to this statement, Ueda did not give up taking photography, but focused his attention on his beloved San'in region, in particular the Izumo area.
+In those stormy times, people like me saw no value in taking photographs; we turned on ourselves and sometimes lost hope."Contrary to this statement, Ueda did not give up taking photography.
+In 1956, his works were included in the First International Subjective Photography Exhibition.
+Held in the same year that the newly founded Japan Subjective Photography League was established, the exhibition brought together prewar avant-garde figures such as Kansuke Yamamoto alongside emerging postwar photographers including Kiyoji Ōtsuji, Ikkō Narahara, and Yasuhiro Ishimoto.
+He increasingly his attention on his beloved San'in region, in particular the Izumo area.
 His photos appeared in numerous photo essay books throughout the 1960s and 1970s.
 Curator Kaneko Ryuichi posits that these endeavors, which remain overlooked even today, confirmed Ueda's self-identification as a "lifelong amateur photographer", which he would continue to say of himself even after gaining international recognition.
 Yumi Kim Takenaka has argued that Ueda maintained his signature mysterious and surreal aesthetic, sometimes called Ueda-chō (Ueda-tone), in the creation of these regional images.